LeoSery/Conway-s-Game-of-Life-3D--Unity6-2024/README.md

 ![GameOfLife3D_Demo_2](./ReadmeContent/TechnicalDemoGifs/GameOfLife3D_Demo_2.gif)

-## Technical Part
+## Technical Section

-In this section, we'll delve into some of the key technical aspects of our 3D Game of Life implementation.
+In this section, we'll delve into some of the key technical aspects of my 3D Game of Life implementation.
 We'll focus on three crucial elements that showcase our approach to performance optimization and 3D space management.

 ### 1. Efficient Cell State Management